Updated March 17, 2023

 Now we have another thing that we can clean up.
-Right down here we are calling $scope.notify, but we are already raising the event that we have registered the course.
+Right down here, we are calling $scope.notify, but we are already raising the event that we have registered for the course.
 We should let somebody else handle the notification whenever any course is registered.

 So let’s go back down to our Registration controller and add an event listener to it.

 And then, from here, we can call the code to do the notification.
 It seems a lot more appropriate to do that within the Registration controller, Since that the place where we define the notify() method.

 Let’s check this output in the browser and see how it works.

 Now let’s go look at the code and analyze the benefits and drawbacks of using events.
 The first benefit we noticed that we like is that logic in each of the controllers has something to do with that controller.

 The Catalog controller has logic about raising the event when somebody clicks the Register Course button and the logic about marking a course registered.
 The Schedule has the logic about adding the items to the schedule, and the Registration controller has the logic about notifications.
 Because of that, we don’t have controller bringing in service that they have nothing to do with.

 Also, our root controller is not cluttered up with dependencies that it doesn’t have anything to do with.
 There are a few drawbacks, though.
 Anybody who handles an event can cancel that event.
 This can lead to bad bugs.